Science & Medicine

-Augustine Herman was an explorer born in the now Czech Republic.
+Augustine Herman was an explorer born in Prague Bohemia, now Czech Republic.
+He arrived in Maryland in 1643.
 He was a merchant, cartographer who lived in New Amsterdam and in Cecil County, MD.
+He led the immigration movement into Maryland and could be called the 'Pastorius of Maryland'.
 He produced a very accurate map of the Chesapeake Bay and Delaware Bay regions of North America at the bequest of Lord Baltimore.
-The offer was accepted and in return his compensation was a land grant.
+The map was accepted and in return his compensation was a land grant.
 At that time, 1661, Augustine moved to Maryland.
 The land he was granted became Bohemia Manor (named after his homeland).
 It included a good deal of the land east of the Elk River and north of the Bohemia River.
 He became a naturalized citizen of Maryland in 1666.
 After the map was completed additional land grants were bestowed upon him.
 They became know as ‘Little Bohemia’.
 He owned nearly 30,000 acres of land.
 He was a member of the governor’s council and a justice of Baltimore County.
 He was 65 when he died at Bohemia Manor and is buried there.

 Dr. Hoffmeister was a native of Baltimore.
 He was born to John and Elizabeth (Volker), natives of Baltimore.
 Both of Dr. Hoffmeister’s grandparents were German, his paternal grandfather from Hesse Cassel and his maternal grandfather, Michael Volker, also a native of Germany.
 He attended public and Zion Parochial schools and graduated from City College.
 After City, he took a special course in chemistry at the Johns Hopkins University.
 He then began courses at the Maryland College of Pharmacy, graduating in 1892.
 Two years later he graduated from the Baltimore College of Dental Surgery receiving the degree of D.D.S.
 He was appointed assisted demonstrator and one year later demonstrator of chemistry, a position he held until his appointment in 1897 to the position of lecturer on material medica*.
 He received his A.B. in 1897.